drinkengaming/lastoasis/server/readme.md

 ### General
 - A purchased copy of Last Oasis from Steam
 - Administrator or root access to a Windows or Linux server.
+- A Realm account created on MyRealm or Classic MyRealm